pyepics/pyepics/doc/pv.rst

   This mask determines which kinds of changes cause the PV to update.
 By default, the subscription updates when the PV value changes by more than the monitor deadband, or when the PV alarm status changes.
-This behaviour is the same as the default in EPICS' *camonitor* tool.
+This behavior is the same as the default in EPICS' *camonitor* tool.

 *Mask*
   It is also possible to request an explicit type of CA subscription by